This howto covers generating and using ssh keys for automated:

-c) Run commands from shell etc
+- Run commands from the shell prompt and more

 Assign the pass phrase (press [enter] key twice if you don't want a passphrase).
 It will create 2 files in ~/.ssh directory as follows: